mniceas/mniceas/README.md

 ## Hi there, I'm Matheus Nicéas 👋

+Welcome to my profile, please don't look at the mess.

+### 👨🏻‍💻 Little Things About Me

+🌱 &nbsp; I'm Bachelor in Information Systems.
+With experience in the Linux environment and its various distributions.
+I also have experience with systems using SQL, Shell script, and SAP BW.
+Aspiring the be a DevOps Engineer.

+💼 &nbsp; Working as a Application Development Associate at Accenture.

+🤔 &nbsp; I usually like games where I'm not good at all, I'm starting to think I like suffering.

 <!--

-### 👨🏻‍💻 About Me

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 💼 &nbsp; Working as a DevOps Engineer at DNSFilter.
-- 🌱 &nbsp; Learning more about Cloud Architecture, IaC and Sofware Development.

 ### 🛠 Tech Stack

 - 💻 &nbsp; Docker | Ansible | Terraform | Kubernetes | Packer